Rami-Sabbagh/MoDev/Tutorials/CreatingASRCMod.md

 This documentation is intended to be used by programmers who knows how to program using Lua & LÖVE Framework.

 ## Creating the basic mod files
-Creating a mod will allways require the creation of the basic files, To do that, follow the [offical tutorial](http://www.moveordiegame.com/modding/intro) from the TAG team, Follow it till the "How To Make A Mod" part.
+Creating a mod will allways require the creation of the basic files, To do that, follow the [offical tutorial](http://www.moveordiegame.com/modding/intro) from the TAG team till the "How To Make A Mod" part.

 ## SRC Mod structer:
 * /Mods/YourMod/Lib/ **Here goes all the assets you wanna add to the game**